Har-2208/frontend/README.md

 # Student-Admin Portal - Frontend

-A web application that connects students with opportunities through an intuitive student-admin portal interface.
+A web application that connects students with opportunities through an intuitive student-admin portal interface

 ##  Description

 The Student-Admin Portal is a frontend application designed to facilitate communication and opportunity management between students and administrators.
-This platform provides a seamless interface for managing student profiles, opportunities, and administrative tasks.
+This platform provides a seamless interface for managing student profiles, opportunities, and administrative tasks

 ##  Features